 - Follow up after two months if they don’t get back to you.
 If you still haven’t heard from them move on.
 Ultimately you can cast your net wider but be warned many publishers don’t like to back anyone who has done a mass mailout.
 These get binned automatically.

-– if you receive a zero advance offer then try to negotiate higher royalties.
-If possible seek monetary support as well from the publisher for your ongoing marketing and publicity.
+- if you receive a zero advance offer then try to negotiate higher royalties.
+Where possible seek monetary support as well from the publisher for your ongoing marketing and publicity.

-– if you get an offer always get support to go over the contract and to negotiate better terms.
-If you don’t ask you don’t get.
+- if you get an offer always get support to go over the contract and to negotiate better terms.
+In the end, if you don’t ask you don’t get.

 Shopping direct agents